-Firstly, it’s important to understand that there are a couple of factors here that we are aiming to control, the first being overall quantity and the second being sugar levels and subsequently the potential for more calories.
+Firstly, it's important to understand that there are a couple of factors here that we are aiming to control, the first being overall quantity and the second being sugar levels and, subsequently, the potential for more calories.
 When managing the good doer, both factors should be considered.

-While we can strive to do the best by our equine friends when it comes to grass intake, it is very rarely completely black and white, although there are some fundamental scientific facts we can base our management on, grey areas still exist which can muddy the waters.
-Management must not only consider the facts below but also the individual horse or pony involved.
+While we can strive to do the best by our equine friends when it comes to grass intake, it is very rarely completely black and white, although there are some fundamental scientific facts we can base our management on, grey areas still exist, which can muddy the waters.
+Management must consider not only the facts below but also the individual horse or pony involved.

 How much grass does a horse eat?

 Research suggests that horses and ponies can eat anywhere between 1.5 - 5.2% dry matter of their body weight per day.
 As a rough guide, using an average of 3% body weight, a 500kg horse could consume 15kg dry matter of grass in a 24-hour period (on good grass), this is just over 0.6kg per hour.
 This highlights the very real danger of horses consuming excess calories from grass alone.
 As a general rule, grass will always provide more nutrients than hay or haylage, so, if the grass is good, the horse's energy demands will likely be partially, if not fully, satisfied (or exceeded) by what he grazes each day.

 During the process of photosynthesis, grass creates sugar (sucrose, glucose and fructose), required for growth, and any excess is converted into storage carbohydrates.
 This sugar can be referred to in a number of ways: one being non-structural carbohydrates (NSC), which is the simple sugars, fructan and a starch fraction of the plant.
 A term more commonly used in pasture analysis is the term water-soluble carbohydrate (WSC), which encompasses simple sugars and fructans.